rkwitt/teaching/SS20/ML/PS/README.md

 # Machine Learning (PS)

-In the PS to the *Machine Learning* course, we will solve exercises closely related to the material we discuss during the lecture.
-Many of the exercises are taken from the book by Shalev-Schwartz and Ben-David.
+In the PS to the *Machine Learning* lecture, we will solve exercises closely related to the material we discuss.
+Many of the exercises are taken (or adapted) from the book by Shalev-Schwartz and Ben-David.

 ## News

-- The PS starts on **Mon., March 4, 2019**
+- The PS starts on **Mon., March 2, 2020** (11:30am, HS Lise Meitner)

 ## Grading

 Grading is based on exercise sheets.
-You can select that you want to solve.
-The completed exercises of a PS sheet need to be handed-in before the next PS in which we will discuss the solutions (be prepared to present your own).
+Each exercise will have points associated with it.
+There will be a total of 100 points to achieve.
+A positive grade starts at 51 points.
+The completed exercises of a PS sheet need to be handed-in before the next PS, in which we will discuss the solutions.

-Each exercise has a specific value (in points) and you have to have at least half of the total sum of the points of all exercises for a positive grade.
-However, I will also take the (1) type of solution strategy and (2) the presentation into account.
-Also, if someone has a good idea but a wrong solution, this will be appreciated.

 **Note**: All exercise sheets have to be handed in online [here](https://abgaben.cosy.sbg.ac.at/).